35percent/11tystarter/src/posts/2016-05-11-no-profit-share-the-true-value-of-the-heygate-regeneration.md

 ---
 title: "No profit for Southwark"
-subtitle: "The true value of the Heygate regeneration"
+description: "The true value of the Heygate regeneration"
 layout: posts
 date: 2016-05-11
 image: img/pjdl.jpg